atroxaper/p6-LogP6/README.md

 Logger system have to be as much transparent as possible.
 At the same time it have to be fully customisable.
 It have to provide possibility to change logging logic without changing any line of code.
-It is amazing when you can use logger system during developing a library and its user do not feel discomfort of it.
+It is amazing if you can use logger system during developing a library and its user do not feel discomfort of it.
-`LogP6` logger system is all about that.
+`LogP6` logger library is all about that.

 # DESCRIPTION